pokeclicker/pokeclicker-wiki/data/Berries/Ganlon.md

 ### Possible Planting Formations {#planting}

+The Ganlon berry can be acquired by having 23 Shuca Berries in your farm.
 Pokémon #383 [[Pokémon/Groudon]] must be caught to unlock this berry.
 You can fill your farm in the following way to obtain Ganlon Berries.
 Purple squares indicate where mutations can occur.

 ::: table-mutations